Local government in Ireland

 City and County Development Boards

-City and County Development Boards were established in Ireland to bring together the key agencies and bodies in different areas.
-The Boards will engage in long-term planning for areas over the next ten years.
+City and County Development Boards were established to bring together the key agencies and bodies in different areas.

 Membership of local authorities in Ireland

-Members of local authorities, county, city and borough councils throughout Ireland are called 'Councillors'.
+Members of local authorities are called 'Councillors'.
 Role, responsibilities and appointments.

 Cathaoirleach of the Council